Best Practices: Emotional Intelligence for Business

 What works to create value with EQ in organizations?

-In the Workplace Issues Survey the top two issues: (1) retaining good people and also (2) developing leadership capability make the most of people’s talents — both of which can be addressed with emotional intelligence training.
+Two of the key issues revealed in Workplace Vitality research are: (1) retaining good people and also (2) developing leadership capability make the most of people’s talents — both of which can be addressed with emotional intelligence training.
 But respondents also said organizations find it difficult to know HOW to implement emotional intelligence training in business.

 The rising demand for leaders to be “people people” is probably why more and more research shows emotional intelligence is the most powerful predictor of leadership performance.
 Want evidence?
 Get the eBook: The Business Case for Emotional Intelligence